flycs215/crawlingWiki/README.md

 # crawlingWiki
-this program is a Crawling program
+This program is a Crawling program
 1. Craw 110 people's name in the website: https://www.biographyonline.net/people/famous-100.html
 2. Check if there is each people wikipedia page or not by Wikipedia API
 3. if there is Wikipedia page for each people's name, make text file in which are including 'Title(Peoples's Name)' and 'Contents(only 1 pharagragh)'